opendaylight/docs/docs/getting-started-guide/project-specific-guides/centinel.rst

 Upgrading From a Previous Release
 ---------------------------------

-Beryllium being the first release supporting Centinel functionality, only fresh installation is possible.
+Only fresh installation is supported.

 Uninstalling Centinel
 ---------------------